Towards Healthcare

 Segmental Insights

-By drug type, the biological segment held a dominant presence in the market in 2024.
-Biological drugs, which include monoclonal antibodies, gene therapies, and enzyme replacement therapies, are particularly well-suited for rare conditions with complex genetic underpinnings.
+By drug type, the biological segment held a dominant presence in the market in 2025.
+This segment dominated because biological drugs, which include monoclonal antibodies, gene therapies, and enzyme replacement therapies, are particularly well-suited for rare conditions with complex genetic underpinnings.
 These treatments often target the root causes of diseases at a molecular level, offering higher precision and better outcomes compared to traditional small-molecule drugs.
 Additionally, advancements in biotechnology and growing research into rare diseases have led to a surge in the development of biologics, driving their dominance in the orphan drug market.

 The Non-biological Segment: Significantly Growing